-Text conversion: James D. Kramer
+Text conversion: James D. Kramer Wiki conversion: Robert Freeman-Day

 The authors would like to express their sincere gratitude, admiration and respect to Gary Gygax and Dave Arneson, who originally created this hobby and devised many of the algorithms used in this game; and to the regulars at the Knights & Knaves Alehouse for much support.